Evolution of life on earth

 —J. M. Freeland

-Please find below your free information on the essentials on the evolution of life on Earth.
+Below you will find your free educational topic on the evolution of life on Earth.

-The information presented here is based on the study of rocks and of the fossils contained within them.
-Fossils are evidence of ancient life, and the atomic isotopes contained in the rocks carrying these fossils provide an estimate of the time when the fossils were alive.
-For a brief description of what is known for a given prehistoric time frame, please click on one of the periods of interest below.
+The information presented here is based on the study of rocks and of the fossils they contain.
+Fossils are evidence of ancient life, and the atomic isotopes in the rocks that contain these fossils give an estimate of the time when the fossils were alive.
+For a brief description of what is known about a particular prehistoric time frame, click on one of the periods of interest below.

-If you would like to see other information included in this section (whether to improve on this topic or suggest new areas worthy of discussion), don't hesitate to send us a message.
+If you would like to see more information included in this section (whether to improve on this topic or to suggest new areas worthy of discussion), please don't hesitate to send us a message.

 Happy reading...and learning!